tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Keeping a record of your conversations with potential investors is crucial.
 There are numerous CRM solutions available to help you with this, such as AppFolio, Investor Management Services, and SyndicationPro.

-- When raising money for a multifamily property, working with a private equity firm can be advan- tageous.
+- When raising money for a multifamily property, working with a private equity firm can be advantageous.
 These are the large investors who have the capital to fund the acquisition of large apartment buildings.
 However, they also have considerable power, and can force you to make changes to your plans if they so choose.

 - If you can't or don't want to raise capital yourself, you have four options: start smaller, look for alternative financing methods, partner with someone who is well suited to raise capital, or hire or contract someone who will do so on your behalf.

 - It is crucial to secure sound legal advice both before and throughout the fundraising process, as you are entering a complex regulatory environment.